stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-static-permissions/en.md

 > We created `rolePermissions` object that holds our permission definitions functions instead of using regular functions.
 This allows us to retrieve role specific function by accessing properties of this object, this is very convenient and efficient.

-Finally, let's create a function that defines `PureAbility` instance for our user, let's do this in the same file:
+Finally, let's create a function that defines `Ability` instance for our user, let's do this in the same file:

 ```ts @{data-filename="services/appAbility.ts"}
 import { createMongoAbility, ForcedSubject, AbilityBuilder } from '@casl/ability';